Glastonbury: Glastonbury Festival

 The first Glastonbury Festivals were a series of cultural events held in summer, from 1914 to 1926.
 The festivals were founded by English socialist composer Rutland Boughton and his librettist Lawrence Buckley.
 Apart from the founding of a national theatre, they envisaged a summer school and music festival based on utopian principles.
 With strong Arthurian connections and historic and prehistoric associations, Glastonbury was chosen to host the festivals.

 The more recent Glastonbury Festival of Performing Arts, founded in 1970, is now the largest open-air music and performing arts festival in the world.
 Although it is named after Glastonbury, it is actually held at Worthy Farm between the small villages of Pilton and Pylle, 6 mi east of the town of Glastonbury.
 The festival is best known for its contemporary music, but also features dance, comedy, theatre, circus, cabaret and many other arts.
 For 2005, the enclosed area of the festival was over 900 acre, had over 385 live performances and was attended by around 150,000 people.
 In 2007, over 700 acts played on over 80 stages and the capacity expanded by 20,000 to 177,000.
 The festival has spawned a range of other work including the 1972 film Glastonbury Fayre and album, 1996 film Glastonbury the Movie and the 2005 DVD Glastonbury Anthems.

+Glastonbury Extravaganza

+This is an annual music event that has been held in the grounds of Glastonbury Abbey since 1996.
+The event is held as a thank you to local people from Glastonbury Festival organiser Michael Eavis.